-Homeland Security Presidential Directive 5 (HSPD-5) states that the management of domestic incidents calls for the establishment of a single, comprehensive National Incident Management System (NIMS).
+Homeland Security Presidential Directive (HSPD) 5 enhances the ability to manage domestic incidents by establishing a single, comprehensive National Incident Management System (NIMS).

-COMPOSITION AND RESPONSIBILITIES OF THE EMERGENCY MANAGEMENT (EM) COMMITTEE AND DESIGNATED ALTERNATES
+COMPOSITION AND RESPONSIBILITIES OF THE EMERGENCY MANAGEMENT COMMITTEE

-A standing committee, appointed annually on September 1 by the university president and chaired by the director of University Police (UPD), will develop and review the university’s Emergency Management Plan for implementation during natural or man-made disasters.
+A standing committee, appointed annually on September 1, by the university president and chaired by the director of the University Police Department (UPD), will review and provide feedback on the Texas State University’s Emergency Management Program (EMP).

-The committee will consist of primary and alternative representatives from the organizations listed below:
+The committee will consist of primary representatives from the organizations listed below: